OpenParliamentTV/OpenParliamentTV-Conductor/README.md

 - Run `optv fullupdate` to do an update of the data and also run the time-alignment and NER extraction components.

+`update` and `fullupdate` store a log of the actions in `optv-update.log`.
+It can be used to monitor progress (with `tail -f` for instance) and identify actions that have been run afterwards.